Go Ahead and Break My Heart: Background and composition

 The release of the duet was first announced via Stefani's Twitter account, where she posted the album notes of If I'm Honest, which revealed her name in the track listing.
 In an interview with People, Shelton expressed that the best part of the duet was "the honest way it came about".
 He stated: "There's not a third ghost writer, there's not five writers on it.
 It's just she and I sat down and wrote this song […] and I couldn't be happier about [it]."
-He further explained that the song was written about "some serious insecurities that we had when we first started down this road with each other"; he called the end result "perfect".
+He further explained that the song was written about "some serious insecurities that we had when we first started down this road with each other"; he called the result "perfect".
 The concept for "Go Ahead and Break My Heart" was developed by both singers, and began with Shelton writing the first verse, followed by Stefani creating the second, which Shelton described:

 She and I sat down and wrote this song about some serious insecurities that we had when we first started down this road with each other, and we both had trust issues.
 We were getting over it, but we wrote this song about it.
 And it's perfect.
 I couldn't be happier about that song and the way it came about and the honest way ...
 It is like people getting a look at something personal for the first time.

 The pair wrote the song, while longtime producer Scott Hendricks handled the production.
 It portrays a midtempo, country pop crossover duet.
 Shelton believed that writing his own music had "been a great channel for him to vent and celebrate his tumultuous year".
 Rolling Stone stated that Shelton and Stefani "[didn't] gush about their relationship in the press too much, as they [tried] to keep some semblance of privacy.
 Instead, they wrote a song about it."
 Jim Farber from Entertainment Weekly claimed that "Go Ahead and Break My Heart" served as the parent album's "gossipy framing" for "offer[ing] a simultaneous spit-in-the-face and cri de coeur to their exes".
-Stephen Thomas Erlewine of AllMusic agreed, finding Shelton "embracing his new lease on life with renewed vigor and a new a love", who Erlewine later claimed was Stefani.
+Stephen Thomas Erlewine of AllMusic agreed, finding Shelton "embracing his new lease on life with renewed vigor and a new a love".
 The lyrics of the recording delve on Stefani's insecurities in a relationship that "will likely have its shares of ups and downs": "I'm so scared, I don't know what to do".
 Additionally, she explains in the lyrics how the two artists met: "I never ever meant to get so into you / Thought I was using you just to get me through" and "You know I'm broken, I don't trust anymore / Last thing I needed was to fall in love".